apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/assumed_roles.md

 ### <a name="invalid_token"></a> `AccessDeniedException/InvalidClientTokenId`: "The security token included in the request is invalid"

-The credentials used to authenticate with the AWS Simple Token Service are invalid.
+The credentials used to authenticate with the AWS Security Token Service are invalid.

 ```
 [ERROR] Failures: